Integrated planning news:

 College-wide forums announced: February 6, 2017

 Facilities planning efforts continue.
-Extensive information gathering is in progress, and site visits are scheduled through late April.
+Extensive information gathering is in progress, and site visits are scheduled through late May.
 Team leaders will hold open-house forums on each PCC campus.
 All are welcome to come hear about planning efforts, ask questions and share insights.
-Forums will be held on February 28 (Southeast Great Hall and Sylvania Lower CC Mall) and on April 27 (Cascade and Rock Creek/ locations TBD).
-Each forum will take place from 10 a.m. to 2 p.m.
+Forums will be held on February 28 (Southeast Great Hall and Sylvania Lower CC Mall) and on May 24 (Cascade Student Union Lobby and Rock Creek Building 5).
+Each forum will take place from 10am-2pm.

 Kickoff event: October 31, 2016